 Big and bold, retro square sunglasses look best on wide, round faces.
 This is because the square shape of the frame adds dimension to the soft edges that are characteristic of round face shapes.
 For a classic look, we suggest our polarized Drifter sunglasses, featured below.

 Round shades are making a comeback, and look particularly good on square faces.
-Throw a nod in to good o’l John Lennon and try a pair or two.
 Our Grafton shades shown below have a plastic front with a metal bridge and temples for a classic retro round look.
 If spring hinges are your thing, our metal Parker frame is your best bet.